section-engineering-education/engineering-education/content/articles/working-with-metadata-in-csharp/index.md

 2. Dataload function - The `Load function` creates and loads a database from an input data file.
 It can load a database for the first time or as part of a database restructuring process.

 3. Metadata as a tool for data extraction.
-Metadata helps retrieve and collect disparate data from a pool of unstructured or poorly organized sources.
+It helps retrieve and collect disparate data from a pool of unstructured or poorly organized sources.

 4. Metadata as online analytical processing (OLAP) tool in data warehousing.
 It helps the support system find data warehouse contents and assists in data mapping during data transformation to the data warehouse environment from the operational environment.